Sung-99/Sung-99/README.md

    <p style="text-align:center">
       Passionate developer, with experience in front-end work and applications, great work in algorithm and problem                          resolution.
-Work with HTML, JavaScript, Java and C++, always eager to learn and ready to face challenges around the world.
+Always eager to learn and ready to face challenges around the world.
    </p>

   <hr>